Everyone and their neighbor has a security camera these days. It's great for safety, but it can be quite an invasion of privacy.

 Your neighbor, like yourself, is a property owner.
 Both of you are entitled to protect your property with security cameras to thwart and scare off burglars.

 If your neighbor’s security camera happens to record your yard, front door, and driveway, which are also visible from public areas, you can’t press charges.
-This is because you have no reasonable expectation of privacy.
+These are areas that are visible to the public too and so you don't have any reasonable expectation of privacy in these sections of your property.

 The Footage of Your Neighbor's Security Cameras Is in Legal and Fair Use